jeanfern5/Understanding-GraphQL/README.md

         * MySQL
         * MongoDB
 ## Extra Credit:
-Any of the items highlighted in blue above are slightly advanced topics and will demonstrate a students drive and willingness to learn.
+Any of the items `highlighted` above are slightly advanced topics and will demonstrate a students drive and willingness to learn.
 Implementing any of the below will also show the same (all extra credit is weighted equally):
-* Instead of writing a web­based application, write the frontend in React Native
+* Instead of writing a web-based application, write the frontend in `React Native`
     * FYI: if students do not have a mac, they can use Expo
     * If Expo does not support any native packages desired, write a detailed explanation of how you would implement that package
-* Write automated tests for the backend todo functionality using Chai and Mocha
+* Write automated tests for the backend todo functionality using `Chai` and `Mocha`
-* If writing the frontend in React.js, automate frontend e2e tests using Cypress.io
+* If writing the frontend in React.js, automate frontend e2e tests using `Cypress.io`
-* If writing the frontend in React Native, automate the frontend e2e tests using Detox
+* If writing the frontend in React Native, automate the frontend e2e tests using `Detox`